Saman-Safaei/Actions-Vue/README.md

 # Actions Node
-This project requires one environment variables to start :
+This project requires one environment variable to start :
 - VITE_API

 ## Commands